“Capriccio”

 Man is like a bubble.
 Its life fragile and brief.
 (Soap) bubbles floating about the canvases of 17th century Dutch vanitas paintings harped upon the brevity of life, the suddenness of death and therefore the futility of pleasure.
 The vain be warned.
 Beauty is transient.
 Death inevitable!
 But interpretations have varied.
 It has found beauty in ephemerality.
 How does one see these bubbles?
 As idealisms, empty promises and self-delusion in satirical prints?
 As an allegory for the vice of vanity in the manner of Thomas Couture’s Soap Bubbles or as Jean Siméon Chardin’s ode to childhood, idleness, and the simple pleasures of life (bubble gums and bubble wraps) ?
 As an elegant reminder of the fleeting nature of time?
 The impermanence of youth?
 How would Harrison Odjegba Okene, the accidental aquanaut, see it?
 For our Opus #2 we sought bubble bedecked submissions on or inspired by artworks alluding to the themes above.

-- Fresh Wounds – Poetry by Sochuiwon Priscilla Khapaia
+- Fresh Wounds – Poetry by Sochuiwon Priscilla Khapai

 - “Such a Lovely Face” – Essay by Anuja Dutta